CSCE-469-614-EJKIM-S25/group10/README.md

 ## Instructions to Compile

-#### 1. Clone the repository into a desired location in your local system
+#### 1. Clone the repository into the desired location in your local system
-#### 2. Unzip benchmarks files
+#### 2. Unzip benchmarks files:
 ```
 zip -F benchmarks.zip --out single-benchmark.zip && unzip single-benchmark.zip && mkdir benchmarks/parsec-2.1/inputs/streamcluster
 ```
 #### 3. Environemnt setup
 - To set up the Python environment for the first time, run the following commands.
-These should be run in the root directory (group10/)
+These should be run in the top directory (group10/):

 ```
 python -m venv venv